Brighton Digital Women held a mental health focused meetup to kick-start our focus on wellbeing for the digital marketing community in 2017.

 More than forty members of our growing community packed out an upstairs room of Barclay’s Eagle Labs, one of our biggest turnouts yet.
-Everyone chatted and helped themselves to herbal tea and fruit whilst we found some extra seats, before the talks began.
+Everyone chatted and helped themselves to herbal tea and fruit before the talks began.

 Supporting the mental health of others

 Our first speaker was Ciaran O’Conner, a psychotherapist turned games developer based in Brighton who offers training through Modern Mind.
 The focus of Ciaran’s talk was the importance of looking outside of our own personal struggles to consider the mental health of those around us.

 The first half of the talk explored some principles of existentialism.

 Ciaran put forward the idea that the pressure from our inward focus on individual achievement as a means of self-validation could be at the root of many of our problems with mental ill-health.
 Looking outwards and treating the problems and struggles of those around us, especially in the workplace, can help us to support and improve our mental health collectively.